Post-quantum steering is a stronger-than-quantum resource for information processing: Discussion

-Furthermore, if we turn our attention to a particular subtheory of Witworld by restricting the system types to classical and quantum only -- that is, by removing Boxworld from the theory -- we find that this subtheory still features post-quantum properties, such as Bell non-classicality in multipartite scenarios (for example, by utilizing the results of Ref.~\cite{toniOform}), as well as post-quantum steering and post-quantum states even in bipartite scenarios.
-Remarkably, the post-quantum advantage for Remote State Preparation is also featured by this subtheory of Witworld.
+If we turn our attention to a particular subtheory of Witworld by restricting the system types to classical and quantum only -- that is, by removing Boxworld from the theory -- we find that this subtheory still features post-quantum properties, such as Bell non-classicality in multipartite scenarios (for example, by utilizing the results of Ref.~\cite{toniOform}), as well as post-quantum steering and post-quantum states even in bipartite scenarios. \bel{Remarkably, the post-quantum advantage for remote state preparation is also featured by this subtheory of Witworld, since the post-quantum advantage provided by it stems from the enlarged set of operations allowed on local quantum systems.
+We leave it as an open question whether other previously defined GPTs (e.g., Refs.~\cite{barnum2020composites,hefford2020hyper}) may provide such an advantage for this information processing task. }

+\bel{It is worth noticing that Witworld's simple formulation \bel{does not make} the theory intrinsically groundbreaking from the perspective of generalised probabilitic theories, however its relevance \bel{is not grounded in its appeal as a standalone GPT}. \bel{Rather}, Witworld shows that there exists a compositional theory that could underpin post-quantum effects such as post-quantum steering.
+This shows that the latter phenomenon in not \bel{in principle} \bel{ un-realisable}, and hence its study should not be simply dismissed. }

-Looking ahead, there is a variety of open questions that can be studied.
-We know that Witworld may display post-quantum steering but, unlike the case of Bell non-classicality, it is still unknown whether any no-signalling assemblage may have a realisation within Witworld.
-Any answer to this question would be of interest: if Witworld can realise all no-signalling assemblages, then this theory becomes the first GPT to accommodate steering fully in a common-cause resource theoretic framework \cite{schmid2020postquantum}; otherwise, when understanding the reason behind the gap between no-signalling realisable and Witworld realisable assemblages, the door may open to recast this as an operational principle that could shed light on the characterisation of quantum phenomena.
+Looking ahead, there \bel{are} a variety of open questions that can be studied, \bel{ especially about the extent to which post-quantum steering compatible with special relativity \bel{can} be underpinned by some generalised theory.} We know that Witworld may display post-quantum steering but, unlike the case of Bell non-classicality, it is still unknown whether any no-signalling assemblage may have a realisation within Witworld.
+Any answer to this question would be of interest: if Witworld can realise all no-signalling assemblages, then this theory becomes the first GPT to accommodate steering fully in a common-cause resource theoretic framework \cite{schmid2020postquantum}; otherwise, understanding the reason behind the gap between no-signalling realisable and Witworld realisable assemblages \bel{may lead to} an operational principle that could shed light on the characterisation of quantum phenomena.